Top Brazil court greenlights probe of Bolsonaro for riot

-RIO DE JANEIRO (AP) — A Brazilian Supreme Court justice on Friday authorized including former president Jair Bolsonaro in its investigation of who incited the Jan.
-8 riot in the nation's capital, as part of a broader crackdown to hold responsible parties to account.
+RIO DE JANEIRO (AP) — A Brazilian Supreme Court justice on Friday authorized an investigation of whether former president Jair Bolsonaro incited the Jan.
+8 riot in the nation’s capital, as part of a broader crackdown to hold responsible parties to account.

 According to the text of his ruling, Justice Alexandre de Moraes granted the request from the prosecutor-general's office, which cited a video Bolsonaro posted on Facebook two days after the riot.
 The video claimed Luiz Inácio Lula da Silva wasn't voted into office, but rather was chosen by the Supreme Court and Brazil's electoral authority.